The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: GPU algorithms

-An initial benchmark of a 2-d, second order particle push on a Tesla C1060 card showed that we can achieve a performance of 200 million particles / second even without caching fields in shared memory, which is quite impressive considering that a typical single CPU core only achieves about 3 million particles / second.
-Using the GPU shared memory provided a substantial increase in performance which depends on the chosen size of super-cell, topping out at 972 million particles per second using a $4 \times 4$ super-cell, as shown in Table~\ref{tab:blocksize}.
+Benchmarks comparing super-cells of sizes $1\times 1$, $2\times 2$, $4 \times 4$, $8 \times 8$, and $16\times 16$ showed a performance gain of up to $2.5\times$ to $5\times$ compared to no shared memory caching, where the best performance was achieved with $4 \times 4$-sized supercells.
+Supercells of very small sizes are suboptimal for two reasons: Field loads are not amortized over a sufficiently large number of particles in the supercell, and the smaller number of particles also does not provide enough fine-grained parallelism for the GPU to exploit.
+On the other hand, using very large super-cells, we encounter limitations in the amount of available shared memory, which limits the number of concurrent threadblocks.

-On the latest Nvidia K20X hardware, using a 1st order particle shape, we achieve a performance of 2290 million particles per second for the particle push itself, which includes interpolation of the electromagnetic fields and updating positions and momenta, but not the current deposition.
+On Nvidia K20X hardware, using a 1st order particle shape, we achieve an impressive performance of 2290 million particles per second for the particle push itself, which includes interpolation of the electromagnetic fields and updating positions and momenta (but not the current deposition).